gorbulus/gorbulus/README.md

 I follow the 'Jobs to be done' Product management philosophy - customers 'hire' your poduct to satisfy job steps. 👷

-I'm currently dedicating a high percentage of my time to learning Django, playing with datasets, and improving my UI skills. 🐍
+I'm currently dedicating a high percentage of my time to learning Django, playing with datasets, and honing my UI skills. 🐍

 I'd like to get more experience contributing to open-souce projects and some hands-on work with APIs. 👯